deeplearningcafe/animespeechdataset/README.md

 conda activate animespeech
 ```

 Then install the required packages.
+In the case you don't have a nvidia gpu in your pc, then remove the `--index-url` line from the requirements file.
+As that line installs cuda software.
 ```bash
 pip install -r requirements.txt pip install -e .